 Computer open, card at the ready, eyes firmly on the mega online prizes.
-Yep, Monday 26th November 2018 - aka Cyber Monday is going to be one hell of a hit.
-2018 is your time to shine and you shall be king or queen of Christmas present purchasing.
+Cyber Monday is going to be one hell of a hit but could be the best day for purchasing Christmas presents.

 But just before you start filling your virtual Santa sack, we need your attention for a cyber minute….

 Whilst the introduction of Cyber Monday’s discounted dreamland is fantastic for taking advantage of super deals - not to mention finally gaining that big screen TV you’ve been lusting after since the beginning of the year - don’t forget that with such greatly discounted goods comes even greater responsibility.

 Keeping your personal information safe and secure

 Because sitting behind that glossy technicolour screen lay a whole host of black hat hackers just waiting to get their hacking hands on your priceless details.
 Cyber Monday can quickly transform into Terrifying Tuesday if it’s not just the deals being taken advantage of.

 With this in mind, here are some top tips to help you stay safe when shopping online once Cyber Monday rolls around.

 Cyber Monday is the most lucrative 24 hours of the year for online companies.
 With over 5.5 million social media mentions, it’s a pretty big deal.
 However, with more than 30 million malicious links being fired across social media each day, it’s a big day for cyber attackers too.